OpenCyphal/pycyphal/docs/pages/faq.rst

 What is UAVCAN?
     It's a data exchange solution for modern software-defined vehicles: drones, manned aircraft, robots, cars, and spacecraft.
+    UAVCAN stands for *Uncomplicated Application-level Vehicular Communication and Networking*.
     There is a `post on the UAVCAN forum <https://forum.uavcan.org/t/557>`_ explaining its principles and design goals.

 How can I deploy PyUAVCAN on my embedded system?